• Skip to primary navigation

 Overview:

-The Steam Hygiene symbol is a cloud of steam identified by a cloud-like shape and three vertical lines indicating an upwards movement.
+The Steam Hygiene symbol is a cloud of steam identified by a cloud-like shape and three vertical lines indicating an upward movement.
 The symbol also has a + sign on the right-hand side of the steam to indicate hygiene.

 Best Used For: